Inflationary entanglement: Conclusions and perspectives

 We evaluated the modes and the corresponding analytical solutions for the inflaton field.
 The here-involved potential is a quadratic chaotic one, coupled to the scalar curvature.
 The corresponding effective potential is investigated and we computed the number of e-foldings, employing a quasi-de Sitter scale factor for the dynamics.

 We studied then particle production and back-reaction effects.
 So, taking zero Bogolubov coefficients at first order expansion, we showed that the corresponding geometric particles and their probabilities for positive and negative coupling constants, $\xi$, are not deeply influenced by back-reaction effects.
-In face, to show that, we got the amplitude element, adopting the Dyson expansion over the $\hat S$ matrix, quantifying couples of particles with different momenta, in the limit of super-Hubble scales.
+In fact, to show that, we got the amplitude element, adopting the Dyson expansion over the $S$ matrix, quantifying couples of particles with different momenta, in the limit of super-Hubble scales.
+We also compared geometric production rates to realistic dissipation rates in warm inflation scenarios, where the interaction of the inflaton with other quantum fields in the slow-roll regime leads to particle production.
+We argued that tracing back such production to geometric effects would not lead to sufficient dissipation in a single field inflationary scenario.

 Afterwards, we modeled the entropy of entanglement as due to the mode mixing of the above-obtained expansion.
 We showed its mode dependence and we focused on physical consequences on inflationary dynamics.